Shujian-He/BiliMagicMarketScraper/README.md

 ### In case of interruption:

-It happens sometimes when you stopped the script manually but whatever want to continue searching.
+It happens sometimes when the script was stopped accidently or intentionally but you whatever want to continue searching.
 During this kind of situation you can simply run:

 ```sh
 python3 main.py --id
 ```

 It will continue searching from where you stopped, perfectly avoid repeated search.

+- **Note**: `main.sh` does not support this feature.

 ## About Data